- Tony Kaplan

 She studied at the University of Natal, gaining a BA in 1963, then moved to London.
 She taught at a school in Hackney and a remand centre in Durham, before becoming a full-time writer in 1970.

 Her first novel, Brother of the More Famous Jack, was published in 1982 and was followed by Noah's Ark (1984).
 Temples of Delight (1990) was shortlisted for the Sunday Express Book of the Year award and a sequel, Juggling, was published in 1994.
-The Travelling Hornplayer (1998) was her second book to be shortlisted for the Whitbread Novel Award and Frankie & Stankie, published in 2003, tells the story of two sisters growing up in South Africa in the 1950s.
+The Travelling Hornplayer (1998) was her second book to be shortlisted for the Whitbread Novel Award; she was shortlisted again for Frankie & Stankie (2003), which tells the story of two sisters growing up in South Africa in the 1950s.

 Her latest novel is Sex and Stravinsky (2010).